|Nutritional Guidelines (per serving)|

 In a small saucepan, gently boil the water.

-Slice the chilies and remove most of the seeds (the more you leave, the hotter the syrup will be).
+Slice the chilies and remove most of the seeds and white pith (the more you leave, the hotter the syrup will be).

 Take the water off the heat and soak the chilies in it for 12 minutes.